nickrussler/highslide-4-wordpress-reloaded/readme.txt

 5. choose many styles or set your own in Advanced

 == Changelog ==

+= 1.28 =
+* Fixed missing gallery controls since v1.26
+* Added option to enable Thumbstrips at the bottom of Galleries
+* Note: The CDN Poll won`t be there forever, just as long I have enough oppinions on this topic.

 = 1.27 =
 * Fixed a 1.26 introduced bug.
 Thanks for reporting: damjang, kazancexpert, yakos